 Car Free Day on Main Street in 2025

 Car Free Day on Main Street is just one of several Car Free Day events in the Lower Mainland.
-Other Vancouver Car Free Day events typically take place on different days in the summer or early fall on Commercial Drive and Denman Street.
+Other Vancouver Car Free Day events typically take place on different days in the summer or early fall on Commercial Drive and Denman Street (although not at the latter in 2025).
+The Greater Vancouver Food Truck Festival is a sponsor of both the Main Street and Commercial Drive events this year.

-The above events are all put on by the same organization.
+The above three events are all put on by the same Car Free Day organization.
 Elsewhere in the Lower Mainland there are other car free day events including ones in Surrey, Port Moody and Port Coquitlam.

 About Main Street Car Free Day